-Body Mass Index.
 Several population studies show that a diet without meat leads to lower BMIs–usually an indicator of a healthy weight and lack of fat on the body.
-Which makes sense as there isn’t alot of fat in a carrot.
+This makes sense as there isn’t a lot of fat in a carrot.

-Energy.
 When following a healthy vegan diet, you will find your energy is much higher.
-Did you know that NFL tight-end Tony Gonzalez started eating vegan and gained energy–while playing football.
-Not quite the same, but I too went from sleeping 8 hours and feeling good, to sleeping 6 hours and feeling amazing.
+Did you know that NFL tight-end Tony Gonzalez started eating vegan and gained energy–while playing football?
+Not quite the same, but I too went from sleeping 8 hours and feeling good to sleeping 6 hours and feeling amazing.

-Longer life.
-Several studies indicate that those following a vegan or vegetarian lifestyle live an average of three to six years longer than those who do not.
+Several studies indicate that those following a vegan or vegetarian lifestyle on average live three to six years longer than those who do not.

-Nails.
 Healthy vegan diets are also responsible for much stronger, healthier nails.
-Due in part to the heart healthy fats in nuts such as Omega-2.
+Due in part to the heart-healthy fats in nuts such as Omega-2.
 You do not have to eat a ton of endangered Blue-Fin Tuna to get adequate Omega-3 in your diet.
 Nail health is said to be an indicator of overall health.

-PMS.
 When switching to a vegan diet, many women tell how PMS symptoms become much less intense or disappear altogether.
-The elimination of dairy is thought to help with those suffering with PMS.
-As diary contain hormones necessary for a young calf.
+The elimination of dairy is thought to help those suffering from PMS.
+As diary contains hormones necessary for a young calf.

 Too Much in the American Diet

-The typical American diet not only consists of too much food, it also relies on too much of unnecessary food products or toxins.
+The typical American diet does not consist of too much food, but it also relies on too much unnecessary food products or toxins.
 The following list explains how a vegan diet can eliminate these problems.

-Animal proteins.
-The average American eats twice as much protein as necessary for a healthy diet and much of that is from red meat.
+The average American eats twice as much protein as necessary for a healthy diet and much of that is in red meat.
 Getting protein from beans and grains is much healthier and reduces the risk for osteoporosis (see above).

-Cow’s milk dairy.
 The human body is not designed to digest cow milk and cow milk dairy products, yet the idea of milk being healthy is pushed through advertising.
-As many as 75% of people in the world may be lactose intolerant and many people suffer from undiagnosed milk allergies or sensitivities (especially is Asia where this process of artificially inseminating cows to get them pregnant to take their calves milk, is fairly new.).
+As many as 75% of people in the world may be lactose intolerant and many people suffer from undiagnosed milk allergies or sensitivities (especially in Asia, where this process of artificially inseminating cows to get them pregnant to take their calves’ milk, is fairly new.).
 By eliminating cow’s milk from your diet, you are improving your overall health.

-Mercury.
-Most of the fish and shellfish consumed has mercury in it.
+Most of the fish and shellfish consumed has mercury in them.
 While some fish have less than others, it is almost impossible not to be putting mercury in your body when you eat fish.
 Have you seen The Cove?

 In addition to the health benefits above, following a vegan lifestyle and diet also provides these benefits as well.
 From helping the environment to avoiding serious bacterial infections, learn other benefits to eating the vegan way below.

-Environment.
-Growing plants takes much fewer resources than growing animals.
+Growing plants take fewer resources than growing animals.
 By eating vegan, you can help reduce the toll on the environment.

-E. coli.
-E. coli comes from eating contaminated red meat and is the leading cause of bloody diarrhea.
-Young children, those with compromised immune systems, and elderly people can become extremely ill or die from E. coli.
+It comes from eating contaminated red meat and is the leading cause of bloody diarrhea.
+Young children, those with compromised immune systems, and elderly people can become extremely ill or die.
 Eating vegan means completely avoiding the risk of E. coli infection.
 There is no chance of getting Salmonella or E.coli if you eat Vegan.

-Global food supply.
-Feeding grain to animals meant as food sources reduces the amount of food that is available to underdeveloped nations.
+Feeding grain to animals meant as food sources reduce the amount of food that is available to underdeveloped nations.
 Many people will go hungry while that same food they could be eating is given to animals raised for slaughter.
 Eating vegan ensures that you have removed yourself from the participation of this imbalance.
-“More than half the U.S. grain and nearly 40 percent of world grain is being fed to livestock rather than being consumed directly by humans,” Pimentel of Cornell has said.
+“More than half of the United States grain and nearly 40 percent of world grain are being fed to livestock rather than being consumed directly by humans,” Pimentel of Cornell has said.

-Global Energy supply.
-A study at Cornell reveals that Chicken meat production consumes energy in a 4:1 ratio and beef cattle production requires an energy input to protein output ratio of 54:1.
+A study at Cornell reveals that Chicken meat production consumes energy in a 4:1 ratio and beef cattle production requires more energy input to protein output ratio of 54:1.

-Water supply.
 That same Cornell study shows that a carnivorous diet requires far greater quantities of water than a vegan diet.
 Grain-fed beef production takes 100,000 liters of water for every kilogram of food.
-Raising broiler chickens takes 3,500 liters of water to make a kilogram of meat.
+Raising broiler chickens take 3,500 liters of water to make a kilogram of meat.

-Antibiotics.
 Antibiotics are frequently given to feed animals, which can lead to bacterial resistance.
-Many of the antibiotics used to treat human infections are also used in feed animals.
+Many of the antibiotics used to treat human infections are also used in feeding animals.

 What more can be said?